 Advanced Diagnostics provides a status of the vehicle's key systems with a monthly e-mail, or by pressing .
-If equipped, Diagnostic Alerts can be received in real-time via e-mail or text.
 The Proactive Alerts feature (if available) can help predict and alert of potential upcoming maintenance issues with select components on the vehicle, before they become a problem.